 The specific investments you choose may depend on your return expectations and your appetite for risk, Kozy says.
 For example, green bonds, an environmental community loan fund, or municipal bonds focused on sustainable cities or the transition from traditional to renewable energies may offer a modest return in exchange for relatively low risk.
 Other approaches, such as stocks in companies driving environmental solutions or private equity investments in renewable energy, may offer higher return potential in exchange for greater risk.

-As with any investment strategy, it’s important to consider any environmental investments in the context of your overall assets and your personal financial goals, Kozy says.
-Your advisor can help you determine whether investing in climate-change solutions could also help you build a stronger portfolio.
+As with any investment strategy, it's important to consider any environmental investments in the context of your overall assets and your personal financial goals, Kozy says.